YBL123/sei-project-4/README.md

   ```
 ![fam home](fam-home.png )

-What we are doing here is renaming data: with post.
+What we did here is renamed data: with post.
 Now we don't need to use this.state.
 Everything is on post.

 Knowing that post is an array, inside of the useEffect we are making the result ternary, using the variable to specify.
 The variable 'max' is only created with post length if post exists. (- 1 because length is not the same as the index number).

 ```javascript
 setRecentPost(recentPost)
 ```
-sets post with the index that has the greatest value to the state.
+Sets post with the index that has the greatest value to the state.
 Now it can also be reused using recentPost.

-We pass the post variable as an argument inside the dependency array.
+We passed the post variable as an argument inside the dependency array.
 Now every time post changes, it will trigger this function to run.
 Now we can access and display the most recent post.
 As seen below, the link is wrapped around each category image.
 Once clicked the user is taken to the appropriate index page.